MGMAdvance/github-skills/README.md

 > Recommend: Install the [gulp-cli](https://gulpjs.com/).

-Runs the Task Runner (Gulp),Runs the Task Runner (Gulp), execute the React and compile the Stylus (it's watched).
+Runs the Task Runner (Gulp), execute the React and compile the Stylus (it's watched).